DEAR FRIENDS AND COLLEAGUES,

 The contributions are submitted to double-blind peer review quality control.

 The journal welcomes scholarly articles in the following areas: Philosophy, Social sciences, and Humanities, Theology.

 Apart from articles, the journal publishes a Book Review section.

-The journal accepts contributions in English, German, French, Italian, Spanish.
+The journal accepts contributions in English, German, French, Italian, and Spanish.

 3) The administrative structure of the journal should be as follows:

 Co-Editor Johannes Zachhuber (Oxford, Trinity College, UK)